Thakur Ji Pathak: Political views

-Thakur joined Janata party early in the 1980s to fulfill the demands of poor people from his constituency.
-Then he joined Janata Dal in 1988.
-He was an active supporter of women's rights and is fondly remembered by his fellow party colleagues.
+Pathak joined Janata party in the early 1980s to fulfill the demands of poor people from his constituency.
+He joined Janata Dal in 1988.
+He was an active supporter of women's rights.

-Thakur Pathak was appointed as National General Secretary of Janata Dal in 1989.
-Thakur was a famous personality who always helped poor people and farmers.
-He was very close to the former prime minister of India at that time Chandra Shekhar.
+Pathak was appointed as the national general secretary of Janata Dal in 1989.
+He maintained a close relationship with former prime minister of India Chandra Shekhar.

 Death

-In March 1994, Thakur Pathak was shot by some criminals in front of the Jamshedpur High Court.
+In March 1994, Pathak was shot by criminals in front of the Jamshedpur Session Court.

 In popular culture

-Shaheed Thakurji Pathak Welfare Society

 After the incident of his murder, his followers named him as "Shaheed Thakur ji Pathak".
-In the memory of Thakur Pathak the "Thakur Ji Pathak Welfare Society" was founded in 1995.
-The organization is actively supports needy and poor people.
+In his memory, the Thakur Ji Pathak Welfare Society was founded in 1995.
+The organization actively supports needy and poor people.

-In memory of Thakur Pathak, the organization facilitates every year "Shaheed Thakurji Pathak Welfare Award".
-In 2021 the awardees are Dr. Vishal Rao and Shalini Thakur and Tejasvi Surya.
+In memory of Pathak, every year the organization facilitates the Shaheed Thakurji Pathak Welfare Award.
+In 2021 the awardees were Dr. Vishal Rao, Shalini Thakur and Tejasvi Surya.